RiggFullStack/landing-page-project/README.md

-# landing-page-project
+# Landing Page Project
-Landing Page Final Project
+This project shows how to create navigation items dynamically using JavaScript.